CBDevelopment/TransferSim/README.md

 # TransferSim

-- A Python program simulating a transfer orbit from Earth to Mars utilizing Lambert's problem
+- A Python program simulating transfer orbits between planets in the solar system
 - Developed by Cutter Beck in collaboration with Chris Baxter and Sean Nuzio at Worcester Polytechnic Institute (WPI)

 ## Getting Started